oracle-livelabs/converged/microservices-cicd/int-jenkins-oke/integration-jenkins-oke.md

 ## Task 1: Configure Jenkins Pipeline

-1. A service account is needed to allow Jenkins to update the grabdish kubernetes cluster.
-To create a service account, connect to cloud shell and execute the following command.
+1. A service account is needed to allow Jenkins to update the grabdish Kubernetes cluster.
+To create a service account, connect to the cloud shell and execute the following command.

      ```bash
      <copy>